duver00/duver00/README.md

 Hi, Im Backend Developer..¨knowledge does not take up space¨

-* 🌍  I'm based in Cuba
+* 🌍  I live in Uruguay
 * 🧠  I'm learning Typescript and React JS
 * ⚡  the limit to grow only exits in the mind....Destroy it and andsee who you are